hyunkicho/archway101/README.md

 ```

 # Nft project guide
+So what we will do today is make our own nft in archway testnet
+You could also see the guide below. cause we are following this guide.
+I reccomend you to look around officail guide line cause there are plenty of good education resources and examples.

 https://docs.archway.io/developers/guides/nft-project/start

 ## STEP01.
 Build and optimize contracts
+step 1 is to build and opitmize contracts.
+you should select a chain and project name here.
+In this video I will make project name as basic-nft.
+Also you could use your own projcet name in here.

 ```
 $ archway new basic-nft✔ Select a chain to use › Archway Testnet ✔ Choose a name for your contract … basic-nft✔ Choose a starter template